Teen Mom: Catelynn Baltierra

 Catelynn Lowell Baltierra (from Marine City, Michigan) is the birth mother of Carolynn "Carly" Elizabeth.
 Described as a smart and funny high school senior, she struggles to go back to her normal life after her emotional decision to place Carly for adoption.
 Catelynn is an integral part of the show, letting prospective teen moms know that there are options.
 She demonstrates that one can go on after becoming a "birth mom", and being completely mature and selfless by choosing parents for her baby via adoption.
 Carly's adoptive parents are Brandon and Theresa.
 Catelynn moves back home with her parents but learns that her mother and stepfather, who is also the father of her boyfriend Tyler, have still not accepted her decision to place her daughter for adoption.
 During the season, Catelynn comes to terms with being a birth mother, moves in with Tyler and his mother when her mother and her stepfather move into an apartment in another city, and gets engaged to Tyler.
 She and Tyler both get tattoos in Carly's honor.

 Lowell then gave birth to daughter Novalee "Nova" Reign on January 1, 2015.
 Lowell and Baltierra were married on August 22, 2015.
 The couple welcomed daughter Vaeda Luma, on February 23, 2019.
-The couple's last daughter, Rya Rose, was born in August 2021.
+The couple's youngest daughter, Rya Rose, was born in August 2021.